 A survey of the major literary achievements of black American writers.
-May be substituted for EL134.
-Prerequisites: EL-123 OR HP-119.
+May be substituted for EL-134.
+Prerequisites: EL-123 OR HP-119; Course Type(s): Writing Intensive, Pluralism, Core curriculum course.

 AS-399.
-Tutorial.
+Independent Study.
 1 Credit.

 AS-411.
 Nationalism and Revolution.
 3 Credits.